Bunions: Picture, symptoms, diagnosis, treatment and prevention

 How do I know if I have bunions?

 Although bunions are usually obvious from the pain and unusual shape of the toe, further investigation is often advisable.
-Your doctor will usually send you for X-rays to determine the extent of the deformity.
+Your doctor may send you for X-rays to determine the extent of the deformity.
 Blood tests may be advised to see if some type of arthritis could be causing the pain.
 Based on this evaluation, your doctor can determine whether you need orthopaedic shoes, medication, surgery or other treatment.